Near-existence of bigeodesics in dynamical exponential last passage percolation: Model definitions and background

 As discussed in Section \ref{sec:motiv-perc}, a crucial property of critical percolation is its noise-sensitivity.
 At an intuitive level, for any dynamics, noise sensitivity is directly linked to the presence of exceptional times.
 Indeed, heuristically, the more noise-sensitive a model is, the more ``independent'' chances it has to exhibit the exceptional configuration as the dynamics proceeds making it more ``likely'' for exceptional times to exist.
 As a result, for Question \ref{que:1}, it is imperative to investigate the noise-sensitivity properties of LPP.

 In fact, there have been significant advances with regard to the above in recent years.
 First, the concept of noise-sensitivity and its connection to the notation of influences from the analysis of Boolean functions was introduced in \cite{BKS99}-- this machinery was later used in \cite{BKS03} to obtain an $O(n/\log n)$ bound for the variance of distances in FPP in the special case where the edge distribution is supported on only two values.
 Later, in the work \cite{Cha14}, a correspondence of superconcentration and chaos was discussed for various models, with one of them being LPP with Gaussian weights.
 In particular, with the help of a certain ``dynamical formula'' that holds for Gaussian LPP, it was shown that for many models, a statistic is superconcentrated in the static case if and only if it is noise-sensitive in the dynamical version.
 More recently, a finer study \cite{GH24} of noise-sensitivity was done in the context of dynamical LPP.
-Here, it was shown that the correct time scale at which chaos manifests in the setting of Brownian LPP with the Ornstein-Uhlenbeck dynamics is $n^{-1/3}$, and we now provide a statement for the above.
-Note that for a bounded set $A\subseteq \RR^2$, we shall use the notation $|A|_{\hor}$ introduced in the section of notational comments.
+Here, it was shown that the correct time scale at which chaos manifests in the setting of Brownian LPP with the Ornstein-Uhlenbeck dynamics is $n^{-1/3}$, and we now provide a statement for the above without formally defining Brownian LPP (see \cite[Sections 1.1,1.2]{GH24} for a definition).
+Locally, we shall define $\pi_1(x,y)=(x,0)$ and for a bounded set $A\subseteq \RR^2$, we shall use $|A|_{\hor}=\mathrm{Leb}(\pi_1(A))$, where $\mathrm{Leb}$ denotes the one dimensional Lebesgue measure.